nuvibit/nuvibit.com/content/english/solutions/foundation-blueprint/_index.md

         enable: true
         image: "images/solutions/foundation-blueprint-assessment.png"
         content: "First and foremost, we need to get an overview of where you stand on your cloud journey and where you want to go.
-                  We will analyze your cloud strategy and organizational structures to adjust our Blueprint to them.
+                  We will analyze your cloud strategy and organizational structures to adjust the Blueprint accordingly.
                   Your connectivity, security and automation requirements are also identified and taken into account.<br/><br/>
-                  Part of the assessment also includes workshops to give you a better understanding of our Cloud Foundation."
+                  Part of the assessment can also include a series of workshops that will provide a better understanding of the Cloud Foundation."

       - title: "Implementation"
         enable: true
         image: "images/solutions/foundation-blueprint-implementation.png"
-        content: "Once we have a clear overview and gathered all requirements, we assemble a team of specialists to build your tailored Cloud Foundation based on our Blueprint.
+        content: "Once we have an overview and gathered all the requirements, we design the Cloud Foundation together with the customer.
-                  We adapt our Foundation Blueprint Terraform modules to perfectly fit your needs and support you during implementation.<br/><br/>
+                  We support and collaborate in the implementation of the Foundation to accelerate the process.<br/><br/>
                   If needed, we can also adapt or build the tooling required for Infrastructure as Code deployments with Terraform."

       - title: "Transition"